Boston's spring flowers perfume the air as they burst into bloom in April.

 The exuberant display of blossoms intensifies during May and June, and continues in more subdued hues until frost.

-Take a look at the photo gallery below to get a preview of what you can see if you visit Boston during late spring and early summer.
+Look at the following photos to get a preview of what you can see if you visit Boston during spring and early summer.

-Following the flower pictures, you'll find recommendations about the best Boston locations for self-guided spring flower garden tours, along with information about Boston garden shows, tours, festivals, and celebrations.
+Then, check out our recommendations for the best Boston locations for self-guided spring flower garden tours, plus everything you need to know about Boston garden shows, garden tours, festivals, and celebrations.

 Spring flower events grace the Boston Event Calendars for April and May.
 Several don't-miss highlights:

-Each photo in the gallery shows a date and place - but keep in mind that bloom times differ a little each year, and sometimes a lot.
+You'll see dates for most of the flower photos on this page - but keep in mind that bloom times differ a little each year, and sometimes a lot.

 Early May - Early June